-The Tuesday after my supper at Cafe D’Amour I headed over to McNally Robinson for a book launch.
+Tuesday, following my supper at Cafe D’Amour, I headed over to McNally Robinson for a book launch.
 Steve Bell Juno Award winning singer-songwriter and Jamie Howison priest and writer, were debuting their collaborative effort, I Will Not Be Shaken: A Songwriter’s Journey Through the Psalms.

 Howison is priest at St. Benedict’s Table and has written extensively.
 Two books that in particular that I have appreciated are his biography/theological study of John Coltrane, God’s Mind in That Music, and Come to the Table, his brief treatise on Open Communion.

 Steve Bell first made a name for himself as a member of Elias, Schritt and Bell, a popular band in early eighties Winnipeg.
 In the late eighties, Bell started working at Youth For Christ, and his musical path took a new turn.
 I’ve been listening to Bell’s music since pretty much the beginning of that time, first hearing him in concert at Church of the Way.

 The Birth of I Will not Be Shaken

 It was at the same time that Bell started with YFC that he and Howison connected.
 As the back cover of I Will Not Be Shaken states, they “have shared a friendship rooted in their common love of words, music, and the stuff of faith.”
 This book and companion CD are the results of a long-simmering collaboration.

 The first attempts at writing are over a decade old.
 This project was put on the backburner for quite some time.
 Yet, this is a good thing.
 The final product is like a soup that has not been rushed.
 Along the way new ingredients are added resulting in a rich, deep and complex flavour.
 Reading it is like coming in from a cold, damp day, and having the soup bring warmth and comfort.
 A warmth and comfort that lingers even after we have stepped away from the table.